$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Category-Based Express Entry Draws for Indian Professionals: STEM, Healthcare & French Strategy

 If your CRS score is sitting in the 440-490 range, waiting for a general draw is not a strategy — it is hope.
-General draws in 2026 are clearing at 530+, a level that requires a master's degree, CLB 10 language scores, and an age under 25 to reach organically.
+General draws in 2026 are typically in the 520-540 range, a level that requires an exceptional combination of age, education, language, and other CRS factors to reach organically.
 Category-based draws are where most Indian professionals with solid profiles and realistic scores will actually get their ITA.

 Understanding which categories exist, whether you qualify, and what the current CRS cutoffs look like for each is the foundation of a workable plan.